Bull Mastiffs

 HISTORY:

 The Bullmastiff is a relatively young breed, although its primary ancestors are quite old.
 The Bullmastiff is the result of crosses between the English Mastiff and the Old English Bulldog.
-These crosses began to be initiated in an organized way in the 1860’s, although it is possible that these two breeds had been mixed for centuries before that.
-Along with both the Mastiff and the Bulldog, the Bullmastiff is a member of a group known as Molossers, or alternately the Alaunts, Mastiffs, or Dogues.
+These crosses began to be initiated in an organized way in the 1860s, although it is possible that these two breeds had been mixed for centuries before that.
+Along with both the Mastiff and the Bulldog, the Bullmastiff is a member of a group known as Molossers, also called Alaunts, Mastiffs, or Dogues.
 This group is quite ancient, and much of the information surrounding its origin is disputed.
-The word Mastiff itself is even debated.
-Some scholars believe it is the modern form of the ancient Anglo-Saxon word “masty,” which means powerful.
+The word “Mastiff” itself is even debated.
+Some scholars believe it is the modern form of the ancient Anglo-Saxon word “masty,” meaning powerful.
 Others believe it is the Anglicized version of the old French word “mastin,” which loosely translates to tame.
 Regardless of where the modern name came from, it is undeniable that Mastiff-type dogs have been present in the British Isles for many centuries.

-When the Romans first invaded what is now England and Wales, they had to fight stiff resistance from the native Celtic tribes.
-These tribes employed a giant war dog which the Roman army was much impressed by.
-The Romans called this dog the ‘Pugnaces Britanniae’.
-Most scholars believe that this dog was a Mastiff, but others believe it was more similar to the Irish Wolfhound.
-Prior to the conquest of Britain, the Roman army used a war dog known as the Molossus, which had been developed by the tribes of Epirus (which consisted of parts of modern-day Albania, Greece, and Montenegro).
-Some scholars insist that the Molossus was a Mastiff, while others claim that it was a smaller, more general purpose dog.
-Either way, the Molossus was almost certainly crossed with the Pugnaces Britanniae in Britain and across the Roman Empire which likely resulted in a dog very similar to the modern Mastiff, although probably not as short-faced.
+When the Romans first invaded what is now England and Wales, they faced stiff resistance from the native Celtic tribes.
+These tribes employed a giant war dog that greatly impressed the Roman army.
+The Romans called this dog the ‘Pugnaces Britanniae.’
+Most scholars believe this dog was a Mastiff, while others believe it was more similar to the Irish Wolfhound.
+Prior to the conquest of Britain, the Roman army used a war dog known as the Molossus, which had been developed by the tribes of Epirus (modern-day Albania, Greece, and Montenegro).
+Some scholars insist that the Molossus was a Mastiff, while others claim that it was a smaller, more general-purpose dog.
+Either way, the Molossus was almost certainly crossed with the Pugnaces Britanniae in Britain and across the Roman Empire, which likely resulted in a dog very similar to the modern Mastiff, though probably not as short-faced.

-With the eventual fall of Rome, a number of barbarian tribes would ravage the Western Empire.
+With the eventual fall of Rome, a number of barbarian tribes ravaged the Western Empire.
 One of these tribes was the Alans, a people native to the Caucasus Mountains.
-The Alans were primarily known for their ferocious war dogs, which were known as Alaunts after their owners.
-The Alaunt was almost certainly a breed of Owtcharka (giant livestock guardian breeds native to the Caucasus) and many scholars claim that all Mastiff-type dogs are primarily descended from the Alaunt, and that it was with this breed that the brachycephalic (pushed-in) face originated.
+The Alans were primarily known for their ferocious war dogs, known as Alaunts after their owners.
+The Alaunt was almost certainly a breed of Owtcharka (giant livestock guardian breeds native to the Caucasus), and many scholars claim that all Mastiff-type dogs are primarily descended from the Alaunt, with this breed likely contributing to the brachycephalic (pushed-in) face seen in modern Mastiffs.
 It is possible that Alaunt blood was added to existing British dog blood during the chaos following the fall of Rome or when the Normans conquered Britain, bringing their own Mastiff-type dogs.

-However it was that the British Mastiff developed, it evolved to become primarily a protector of property.
-It was customary for these massive dogs to be kept on a chain, and they became known as ‘Bandogges’ (a 13th or 14th century Middle English term referring to a mastiff type dog bound by a chain during the daytime and released at night to guard against intruders).
-These original Mastiffs were not bred only for extreme size and power, but also for ferocity and protective instincts.
-Eventually a sport developed known as bear-baiting, which involved a chained bear fighting several Mastiffs.
-The end result was always the death of the bear, but a typical match usually resulted in the death of several dogs as well.
+However the British Mastiff developed, it evolved to become primarily a protector of property.
+It was customary for these massive dogs to be kept on a chain, earning the name ‘Bandogges’ (a 13th or 14th century Middle English term referring to a Mastiff-type dog bound by a chain during the daytime and released at night to guard against intruders).
+These original Mastiffs were bred not only for extreme size and power but also for ferocity and protective instincts.
+Eventually, a sport known as bear-baiting developed, in which a chained bear would fight several Mastiffs.
+The result was always the death of the bear, but a typical match usually resulted in the death of several dogs as well.
 Neither bear baiting nor property protection required the Mastiff to be especially athletic, and the breed became quite slow.
-In 1835, bear baiting was prohibited by Parliament, and the hyper aggressive Mastiff of the time unable to be used for this purpose soon found its employment opportunities dwindling.
+In 1835, bear baiting was prohibited by Parliament, and the hyper-aggressive Mastiff of the time, unable to be used for this purpose, soon found its employment opportunities dwindling.
 Social mores were also changing, especially in the ever-growing cities, and Mastiff breeders no longer wanted a dog that would aggressively attack an intruder.
-They instead geared their efforts toward creating dogs that would pin someone down and hold them until their owners could come and judge the situation for themselves.
-The result was that by the 1860’s, the Mastiff had become much less ferocious than its ancestors.
+They instead sought dogs that would pin someone down and hold them until their owners could judge the situation.
+By the 1860s, the Mastiff had become much less ferocious than its ancestors.

-Although not as viscous as its predecessors, the 19th century Mastiff would evolve through crosses with the Bulldog to find employment with British Game wardens defending the wildlife parks and private hunting reserves of the wealthy from poachers.
-These poachers were different from modern day poachers who kill endangered animals for some valuable part of their hides.
-Rather, 19th Century British poachers were mainly looking for food.
-Their preferred quarry was rabbits and deer.
-While many poachers were armed with guns, their primary hunting method was the use of either Longdogs (crosses between two breeds of sighthound) or Lurchers (crosses between a sighthound and another type of dog) to chase after and subdue prey.
-Because the penalty for poaching was quite high, poachers were often unafraid to kill or seriously injure a warden to avoid capture.
-Game wardens needed a dog that was capable of not only protecting them, but also of running down and subduing the poacher.
-Although not as common, it was sometimes also necessary to subdue the poacher’s dog as well.
-This was often times more dangerous than dealing with the poacher, as nearly any dog mixed with Irish Wolfhound or Scottish Deerhound is likely to be very large and intimidating.
-The game wardens needed a dog that was not only large and powerful, but also athletic enough to run down a man.
-Game wardens preferred a dog that would subdue without attacking in the same way as a Mastiff, but needed the dog to be able to attack both man and beast if necessary.
-Game wardens initially attempted to use Mastiffs for their purposes and although these dogs proved quite capable of subduing a poacher when they caught one, they were usually not fast enough to do so.
-In later decades, most Mastiffs would also lack the aggression to fight a determined or armed poacher.
-A new breed would have to be found.
+Although not as vicious as its predecessors, the 19th-century Mastiff would evolve through crosses with Bulldogs to find employment with British game wardens, defending wildlife parks and private hunting reserves of the wealthy from poachers.
+These poachers, unlike modern-day poachers who kill endangered animals for valuable parts, were mainly hunting for food, often targeting rabbits and deer.
+While many poachers were armed with guns, their primary hunting method involved using Longdogs (crosses between two sighthound breeds) or Lurchers (crosses between a sighthound and another type of dog) to chase and subdue prey.
+Because the penalty for poaching was high, poachers were often willing to kill or seriously injure a warden to avoid capture.
+Game wardens needed a dog capable of not only protecting them but also running down and subduing the poacher.
+Although Mastiffs were capable of subduing poachers once they caught them, they were usually not fast enough.
+As the years passed, most Mastiffs lacked the aggression to fight a determined or armed poacher.
+A new breed would need to be developed.

-For many centuries, bull baiting was one of the most popular sports in England.
-Bull baiting was very similar to bear baiting except the combat involved bulls instead of bears and Bulldogs instead of Mastiffs.
-The ancestry of the Bulldog itself is a mystery, but they are likely descended from small Mastiffs crossed with other dogs or perhaps Alaunt-type dogs imported from Spain.
-The Bulldog used for this purpose was very different than its modern descendant.
-Such dogs were much lighter in build, especially around the head.
-These dogs were very similar to certain lines of American Bulldog, extremely muscular without being overly thick, as well as being somewhat taller than modern English Bulldogs.
-Bulldogs were famed across the world for their incredible fearlessness and tenacity, and would attack any opponent without stopping regardless of the odds against them or the severity of their injuries.
+For many centuries, bull baiting was a popular sport in England.
+Similar to bear baiting, bull baiting involved Bulldogs attacking bulls.
+The ancestry of the Bulldog is unclear, but it is likely descended from small Mastiffs crossed with other dogs or possibly Alaunt-type dogs imported from Spain.
+Bulldogs used for bull baiting were much lighter in build than their modern descendants.
+These dogs were extremely muscular without being overly thick and were somewhat taller than modern English Bulldogs.
+Bulldogs were known worldwide for their fearlessness and tenacity, attacking any opponent regardless of the odds or the severity of their injuries.

 Like bear baiting, bull baiting was banned in England in 1835.
-However, Bulldogs were much smaller and easier to keep than Mastiffs, and bulls were much easier to acquire than bears.
-Bull baiting enthusiasts were thus able to continue their activity illegally for many decades, and bred Bulldogs that remained just as fierce as their ancestors.
-This ferocity may have actually increased as dog fighting rose in popularity as an underground sport, likely to fill the absence left by the elimination of bear and bull baiting.
-As the Mastiff became less and less well-suited for their needs, Game wardens attempted to use Bulldogs for their purposes but found them ill-suited to the task.
-Bulldogs simply proved too aggressive.
-They had a tendency to savagely attack the poacher rather than simply subdue him.
-Bulldogs also were just as likely to ignore the game warden’s commands and go after the poacher’s dog or another creature than to pursue the poacher himself.
-Perhaps most damningly, Bulldogs would often attack the game the warden they were tasked with protecting.
+However, Bulldogs were smaller and easier to keep than Mastiffs, and bulls were much easier to acquire than bears.
+Bull baiting enthusiasts were able to continue their activity illegally for many decades, breeding Bulldogs that remained just as fierce as their ancestors.
+This ferocity may have increased as dog fighting became a popular underground sport, filling the void left by the end of bull and bear baiting.
+As the Mastiff became less well-suited for game warden duties, Bulldogs were tested, but they were too aggressive.
+Bulldogs often attacked poachers rather than subduing them, and they frequently ignored the game warden’s commands to go after the poacher’s dog or another creature.
+Sometimes, Bulldogs would even attack the game warden.

-It may seem strange that the game wardens did not simply use a breed such as a German Shepherd or Doberman Pinscher to aid them.
-However, in the 1860’s these breeds had not yet been fully developed and in any case a foreign dog would likely have been too expensive for the game wardens to acquire.
-Game wardens began breeding Mastiffs and Bulldogs together until they got the animal they most desired.
-It is very likely that such crosses had been made for centuries.
-However, during the mid-19th Century, a major craze for breed standardization and dog shows was occurring across the United Kingdom.
-The game wardens likely got caught up in this craze and wanted to develop their own distinct breed.
-The game wardens found that the ideal proportion for their purpose was 60% Mastiff and 40% Bulldog.
-This mixture resulted in a dog with the great size and power of a Mastiff along with its more reserved attack, yet still retained the athleticism and ferocity of the Bulldog.
-Breeders also deliberately selected for the ability to trail a poacher quietly for a lengthy period and then have a sudden burst of speed to subdue him.
-Game wardens greatly favored brindle dogs, as it gave them extra camouflage at night.
-The game wardens called their new breed the Bullmastiff in much the same way that Bulldog/terrier crosses became known as Bull Terriers.
-Although it would take several decades for the Bullmastiff to be standardized, this process was complete by the early 20th Century.
+It may seem strange that game wardens did not simply use breeds like the German Shepherd or Doberman Pinscher, but in the 1860s, these breeds had not yet been fully developed, and importing a foreign dog would have been too expensive.
+Game wardens began crossing Mastiffs and Bulldogs until they produced the dog they needed.
+This cross likely had been made for centuries, but in the mid-19th century, breed standardization and dog shows were becoming popular across the United Kingdom.
+Game wardens likely got caught up in this trend and sought to develop a distinct breed.
+The ideal proportion was 60% Mastiff and 40% Bulldog, creating a dog with the size and power of a Mastiff, along with its reserved attack, yet still retaining the athleticism and ferocity of the Bulldog.
+Breeders also selected for the ability to trail a poacher quietly for a long period, then burst into action to subdue him.
+Game wardens preferred brindle dogs, as it provided camouflage at night.
+They called this new breed the Bullmastiff, much like Bulldog/Terrier crosses became known as Bull Terriers.
+The Bullmastiff was fully standardized by the early 20th century.

 APPEARANCE:

-The Bullmastiff is very similar in appearance to other members of the Mastiff family, especially the English Mastiff.
-This is a large, powerful, brachycephalic breed.
-Although not quite as large as its ancestor, the Bullmastiff is a very large dog.
+The Bullmastiff is similar in appearance to other members of the Mastiff family, particularly the English Mastiff.
+This breed is large, powerful, and brachycephalic (having a short, broad head).
+While not as large as the English Mastiff, the Bullmastiff is still quite imposing.
 A typical male Bullmastiff stands between 25 and 27 inches tall at the shoulder and weighs between 110 and 130 pounds.
-The smaller females normally stand between 24 and 26 inches tall at the shoulder and weigh between 100 and 120 pounds.
-While this breed is not exceptionally tall, it is exceptionally thick.
-Bullmastiffs have a very wide and deep chest, as well as having an incredible musculature and very thick bones.
-In particular, Bullmastiffs have very thick legs.
-If the English Bulldog is not the tank of the canine world, the Bullmastiff certainly is.
-While the Bullmastiff is thick, it should appear powerfully so, not obese.
-The body of a Bullmastiff is roughly square in proportion, but the breed is slightly longer than it is tall.
-This tail of this breed is quite long, and very thick at the base.
-The tail should taper to a point and be carried either straight or slightly curved.
+Females tend to be slightly smaller, typically standing between 24 and 26 inches at the shoulder and weighing between 100 and 120 pounds.
+While this breed is not exceptionally tall, it is very thick and muscular.
+Bullmastiffs have a wide, deep chest, thick legs, and solid bones.
+They are known for their powerful build, making them resemble a “tank” in the canine world.
+However, the breed should appear powerfully muscular rather than obese.
+The Bullmastiff’s body is roughly square in proportion, though slightly longer than it is tall.
+Its tail is long, thick at the base, and tapers to a point, typically carried either straight or slightly curved.

-The coat of this breed is short, flat, and dense.
-This gives the breed protection from the elements, especially the chill breezes and rainy days of England.
-Bullmastiffs come in three acceptable color combinations, brindle, red, and fawn.
-Any shade of these colors is acceptable, but they must cover the entire body.
-Occasionally, a solid black Bullmastiff is born as well, but such animals are not acceptable in the show ring.
-A small white patch on the chest is acceptable and quite common, but there should be no other white on the body.
-The muzzle of a Bullmastiff should always be covered in a black mask, no matter what color the dog is.
-Unless the dog is brindle, the only other acceptable location for black fur is on the ears, which are always darker than the rest of the dog.
+The coat of the Bullmastiff is short, flat, and dense, providing protection from the elements, particularly the chilly, rainy weather common in England.
+Bullmastiffs come in three acceptable color combinations: brindle, red, and fawn.
+Any shade of these colors is acceptable, provided they cover the entire body.
+Occasionally, a solid black Bullmastiff may be born, but such dogs are not acceptable in the show ring.
+A small white patch on the chest is acceptable and fairly common, but no other white markings should appear on the body.
+The muzzle of a Bullmastiff should always be covered in a black mask, regardless of the dog’s color.
+Unless the dog is brindle, the ears are darker than the rest of the body, and this is the only other acceptable location for black fur.

 TEMPERAMENT: